 - Excessive force or inappropriate delivery

-Whilst some babies recover from the symptoms of erb’s palsy, some will require professional help.
+Whilst some babies recover from the symptoms related to their shoulder dystocia, children with erb’s palsy will typically require professional help including surgical referral and physiotherapy.
 Either way, investigating an erb’s palsy claim is a complex process that requires a specialist medical negligence lawyer.

-If you’re concerned that an event during your baby’s delivery may have contributed to their erb’s palsy injuries, contact our specialist medical negligence solicitors for advice.
+If you’re concerned that an event during your antenatal period or your baby’s delivery may have contributed to their erb’s palsy injuries, contact our specialist medical negligence solicitors for advice.